geoffodonnell/powershell-algorand-module/README.md

 ## Roadmap
 - [x] Initial implementation
 - [x] Publish to module repository
-- [ ] Examples
+- [x] Examples
 - [ ] Help documentation
 - [ ] Advanced use cases

 # Installation
-Because this module is published to [PSGallery](https://www.powershellgallery.com/packages/Algorand) it can be installed with the following command:
+This module is published to [PSGallery](https://www.powershellgallery.com/packages/Algorand), therefore it can be installed with the following command:

 ```PowerShell
 PS> Install-Module -Name Algorand -AllowPrerelease -Verbose